ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 We can apply additional _type modifiers_ to objects in schema by providing validation (define a mandatory field) or specifying lists.
 Let us have a look at all the possible combinations with the String type, for example:

 - String : string can be null
-- String! : non null string
+- String! : non-null string
 - [String] : List can be null, containing strings that can be null
 - [String!] : List can be null, containing non null strings
 - [String!]! : non null List containing non null strings.
 An empty string is valid.